People often ask me: "What can I do to boost my happiness?"

 10. Communicate kindly.

-When we are kind to others(link is external), we feel better about ourselves.
-We can do nice things for others(link is external), be empathetic(link is external), or we can just treat each other with respect, communicating kindly rather than assuming the worst.
+When we are kind to others, we feel better about ourselves.
+We can do nice things for others, be empathetic, or we can just treat each other with respect, communicating kindly rather than assuming the worst.

 11. End your negative patterns of thinking.